 - The standard version allows 150 users

-This video conferencing software comes built-in with Office 365.
+This video conferencing software is one of the top alternatives to Zoom and comes built-in with Office 365.
 That said, anyone can use the free version of Microsoft Teams; all that is needed is an email address.
 The basic plan allows up to 300 users, group and one-on-one audio/video calls, guest access, file sharing (10GB per team), and screen sharing.